-A final copy of the dissertation must be submitted to the Graduate School electronically.
+A final copy of the dissertation must be submitted to the MU Office of Graduate Studies electronically.
 Specific

 instructions are provided in the Guidelines for Preparing Thesis and Dissertations.

-Finally, the student should assure that the form D-4, Report of the Dissertation Defense (PDF) is submitted to the graduate coordinator as soon as possible.
+Finally, the student should assure that the form D-4, Report of the Dissertation Defense Form (D-4) (PDF) is submitted to the graduate coordinator as soon as possible.
 The coordinator will submit the

 completed form to the director of graduate studies and the graduate dean.